How to Sell Recurring & Best Practices for Success

 While commitment can’t be forced, it can be encouraged by offering quarterly and annual discounts.
 Many agencies who use SPP are obtaining long-term commitments by providing these options.
 Here’s how it works:

-You’ll first create a duplicate of the service by choosing Duplicate from the Actions options next to the service.
+You’ll first create a duplicate of the service by clicking the [ ⋮ ] button next to the service.
 Adjust the service name, price, and billing period in accord with the discount you want to offer.
 You’d then create rules in the order form to show and hide annual services based on a checkbox.

 Be proactive with your communication